Flourless Peanut Butter Cookies

 Peanut butter and chocolate together are HEAVENLY!
 These are not your average peanut butter cookies, and they’re not your average chocolate chip cookies.
-This recipe calls for a few simple ingredients that everyone already has in their pantry.
+These flourless peanut butter cookies call for a few simple ingredients that you already have in your pantry..
 The best part about this recipe is that it’s dairy-free AND gluten-free!

 What makes an excellent peanut butter cookie?
 It’s the soft and chewy center, with a crispy exterior.
 It’s also the type of peanut butter you use.
 I highly suggest using creamy peanut butter, but if you want a crunchier center, then crunchy peanut will work just as well.